theallmyti/theallmyti/README.md

 ## Hi there 👋

 ### 👨‍💻 About Me
-I'm a Diploma Computer Enginnering student who enjoys buidling useful things.
+I'm a Diploma Computer Engineering student who enjoys buidling useful things.
 I'm focused on improving my skills in web development, backend systems, and AI based projects.

 ------------------------